 "So you have women going from doctor to doctor to doctor, sometimes suffering daily pain ... just looking for someone to help them," he said, adding that doctors are overly reliant on the medical manufacturing companies for information about their devices.
 Novoa said the companies aren't always quick to acknowledge problems in the multi-billion-dollar industry.

-In the case of Dese and Meyers, this meant the most accurate and reliable information they were getting was being disseminated by women in similar situations on Facebook.
+In the case of Dese and Myers, this meant the most accurate and reliable information they were getting was being disseminated by women in similar situations on Facebook.

-Three pain-filled months after getting her Essure procedure, Meyers said she connected with a surgeon at University of California at Davis, who agreed that whatever was going on likely stemmed from the implants in her fallopian tubes.
-In November, Meyers had both her fallopian tubes removed in a double salpingectomy, the type of surgery she'd sought to avoid with Essure.
+Three pain-filled months after getting her Essure procedure, Myers said she connected with a surgeon at University of California at Davis, who agreed that whatever was going on likely stemmed from the implants in her fallopian tubes.
+In November, Myers had both her fallopian tubes removed in a double salpingectomy, the type of surgery she'd sought to avoid with Essure.